97bytes/Muki/documentation/UserGuide_en.md

         </controller>
     </controller-definitions>

 As our goal is to create a RESTful service, the service operations are mapped directly to HTTP methods invocations.
 So, to send invocations from iOS, Muki uses the definition of the controllers to generate stubs that prepare and send HTTP invocations.
-To process the requests in the JEE server, Muki uses the definition of the controllers to create classes with annotations that follow the [JAX-RS](http://jax-rs-spec.java.net">JAX-RS) specification.
+To process the requests on the JEE server, Muki uses the definition of the controllers to create classes with annotations that follow the [JAX-RS](http://jax-rs-spec.java.net">JAX-RS) specification.

 4.2.1 - GET Operations
 -----------------------